4 Spatial optimization toolkit: Computational risk-return modeling

 Replication materials: https://eia2030-ex-ante.github.io/WTP_Bounds_SOSD_Risk_Model/

-Key references: For more methodological details of the approach, readers are referred to Hurley et al (2018).
+Key references: For more methodological details of the approach, readers are referred to Hurley et al (2018) and Mkondiwa and Urfels (2024).

 Hurley, T., Koo, J., and Tesfaye, K. 2018.
 “Weather risk: how does it change the yield benefits of nitrogen fertilizer and improved maize varieties in sub-Saharan Africa?”
 Agricultural Economics 49: 711-723.
 Doi: 10.1111/agec.12454.